 Director of Advocacy and Bereavement Services

 Born and raised in Texas, Sarah graduated from St. Edward’s University with a degree in English and Education.
 She has a love of knowledge and connecting with people, and she has channeled that love into the realm of pregnancy and infant loss.
 In a period of three years, Sarah walked through infertility, three miscarriages, the premature birth and loss of triplets, and then the premature birth of her daughter.
 After her losses, Sarah became passionate about caring for other families experiencing bereavement.
 She co-created and began presenting seminars on perinatal loss and the grieving process that follows.
-Bringing that passion to Carrying to Term, Sarah is committed to lessening the isolation parents feel and preparing their community of support.
-This includes friends and family of the parents, as well as professionals, who Sarah helps educate on how they can best provide care and support to their patients and themselves.
+Bringing that passion to Carrying To Term, Sarah is committed to lessening the isolation parents feel and improving the quality of care and support they receive.

 Sarah lives in Austin, Texas with her husband Will and daughter Charlotte, and serves the pregnancy and infant loss community in memory and honor of their triplets Bridget, Vivian, and Liam.
 She can be reached at firstname.lastname@example.org.